 Phytoplankton generally are classified into several groups, including: chlorophytes (green algae), euglenophytes (non cell- walled algae), phaeophytes (brown algae), rhodophytes (red algae), pyrrophytes (dinoflagellates) and chrysophytes (diatoms and golden algae).
 Dinoflagellates, use one or more whip-like tails, or flagella, to propel their armored cells through the water.
-Diatoms also have shells, but they are made mostly of silica.
-These shells have a rigid structure made of interlocking parts.
-In contrast, the shells of organisms we often think of having shells, like oysters and clams, are made up of calcium carbonate.
-Diatoms do not rely on flagella to move through the water and instead rely on ocean currents to carry them.
+Diatoms also have shells, but they are made of a different substance and their structure is rigid and made of interlocking parts.
+Diatoms do not rely on flagella to move through the water and instead rely on ocean currents to carry them through the water.